HunJer93/DC-Umbrella-Project-Final/README.md

-# Welcome to the HunJer93.github.io wiki!
+# Welcome to my Umbrella Project!

 ## Project Purpose
 This project was my Umbrella Project through the [Develop Carolina](https://www.developcarolina.org/) fellowship program that began January 10th, 2022 and concluded June 27th, 2022.
 The purpose of the project was for me to better understand full-stack development and to learn more about AWS web services.